-- MSF has set up Ebola treatment centres (ETCs) in Mbandaka and Bikoro, while two other ETCs are being set up in Iboko (MSF) and Itipo (ALIMA). - Medical nurses and hygienists assigned to the ETC in Bikoro have been trained on infection control and prevention (IPC) principles and practices. - WHO is providing technical advice on the use of investigational therapeutics under the Monitored Emergency Use of Unregistered Interventions (MEURI) framework and provision of essential medical supplies.
+- MSF has set up ETCs in Mbandaka and Bikoro, while two more ETCs are being set up in Iboko (MSF) and Itipo (ALIMA).
+MSF has started the process of transitioning the management of the ETCs in Mbandaka and Bikoro to the Ministry of Health. - WHO is providing technical advice on the use of investigational therapeutics under the Monitored Emergency Use of Unregistered Interventions (MEURI) framework and provision of essential medical supplies.
 Four of the five investigational therapeutics are in-country and all protocols have been approved by the Ethics Review Board (ERB).
 This is the first time such treatments have been available during an Ebola outbreak.
 Clinicians working in the treatment centres will make decisions on which drug will be most helpful to their patients, and appropriate for the setting.
 The treatments can be used as long as informed consent is obtained from patients and protocols are followed, with close monitoring and reporting of any adverse events.
 Four of the five approved drugs are currently in the country.
 They are Zmapp, GS-5734, REGN monoclonal antibody combination, and mAb114.